mozilla/addons-server/docs/topics/api/misc.rst

 Abusive apps and users may be reported to Marketplace staff.

     .. note:: Authentication is optional for abuse reports.

+    .. note:: These endpoints are rate-limited at 30 requests per hour per user.

 Report An Abusive App